 3. Thumbelina, Tamara Campeau

-This illustration by Tamara Campeau depicting a scene from Thumbelina also features a pond, though from a very different perspective.
+This depiction of a scene from Thumbelina by children book illustrator Tamara Campeau also features a pond, though from a very different perspective.
 Her marvelous use of color, from the pond’s cerulean surface to its dark green reeds, gives the impression of deepening levels, with a little less light filtering down to the bottom.
-Campeau also does an excellent job with texture in this drawing, as you can tell from the fishes’ scales, the slippery reeds, and the filmy-looking lily pads at the top.
+On top of that, Campeau does an excellent job with texture in this drawing, as you can tell from the fishes’ scales, the slippery reeds, and the filmy-looking lily pads at the top.

 4. On a Magical Do-Nothing Day, Beatrice Alemagna